MDBAuth/MDBA_Gauge_Getter/README.md

 The reason we set the `PYTHONPATH` environment variable is to force pytest to load the local directory, rather than any other version that is installed on the computer.

-# CI

-The script `ci.py` has been built with the intent of being used in Continuous Integration - it executes tests and patches this README.txt file.
-It could be plugged into a CI engine such as Azure DevOps Pipelines or GitHub Actions - from there it could be explicitly configured to reject commits which fail some metrics (such as failing unit tests, or reduced code coverage).